The ensemble is currently performing eight different concert programs as follows:

 PROGRAM 2: The Mystical Music of the Middle East

 The Yuval Ron Ensemble includes Arabic, Jewish and Christian artists who come together to unite the sacred musical traditions of Judaism, Sufism (Islamic mystical tradition) and the Christian Armenian Church into an unusual musical celebration.
 Composer and world-music record producer Yuval Ron imparts the ancient and deep inter-cultural connection between these three traditions and the musical influences they share.
 The concert features songs of Sufi origin from Turkey, Jewish prayers from Morocco, Yemen and Israel and Armenian chants.
 With the addition of the colorful guest dancers this program is a feast for the senses!

-An extraordinary testament to music’s transforming power and inspirational reach.
-In a vivid program, the Yuval Ron Ensemble – with guest gypsy flamenco musicians and dancers – explores the Jewish and Gypsy traditions of Andalusia, Spain.
-With fiery Flamenco and Sephardic Jewish music, dance and fascinating story telling the Ensemble delve deep into the region’s cultural heart and celebrate its beat.
-The sublime and stirring guest gypsy flamenco artists evoke Andalusia in the Middle Ages and with the Ensemble explore a vision for 21st century as a time for reconciliation between Spain and its past, while promoting dialogue with Muslim, Jewish and Christian communities worldwide.
+In a vivid program, the Yuval Ron Ensemble – with guest gypsy flamenco musicians and dancers – explores the Jewish, Christian, Islamic and Gypsy traditions of Andalusia, Spain.
+With fiery Flamenco, Christian Church Spanish hymns, Moorish-Islamic and Sephardic-Jewish music, fiery dance and fascinating story telling, the program delve deep into the Golden Age of Spain, a time of collaboration between the three Abrahamic faiths, which led to cultural and scientific peak achievements.
+The sublime and stirring guest gypsy-flamenco artists evoke Andalusia in the Middle Ages and with the Ensemble explore a vision for 21st century as a new time of Convivencia (Living together in harmony), reconciliation and promoting dialogue and collaboration among Muslim, Jewish and Christian communities worldwide.

 PROGRAM 4: Seeker Of Truth